isalmanhaider/Identification-and-detection-of-Fake-News-on-Online-Social-Networks/readme.md

 misuse social networks by spreading fake news, rumors and propagating misinformation.

-Fake news is news whose context has been intentionally changed and manipulated in order to influence the readers’ opinions on facts of the events taking place in the real world
+Fake news is news whose context has been intentionally changed and manipulated in order to influence the readers’ opinions on facts of the events taking place in the real world.

 The problem addressed is the explosive growth of Fake news is news whose context has been intentionally changed and manipulated in order to influence the readers’ opinions on facts